kobejames88/MichaelPay/README.md

 Swagger2 is the test case of the interface,

-Hibernate validator is used as the validation of the incoming parameter.
+Hibernate validator is used as the validation of the incoming parameter

 ### Technology selection
 ````